 - often isn’t so much a result of reading Genesis 1:1–11:9 as it is a presupposition for such readings, and

-- relies on a commonality in the tradition that underpins various subordinate unities or disunities.
+- relies on common tradition to underpin various subordinate unities or disunities.

 -